processing/p5.js-website-legacy/contributor_docs/i18n_contribution.md

    * [Other](https://github.com/guillemontecinos/itp_fall_2018_open_source_studio/blob/master/final_project/i18n_contribution.md#translation-of-all-pages-except-reference-and-examples): Pages are built from templates in which handlebars point to the content in the actual language when rendered.
 3. Every time a modification is submitted the website is rendered again.
 4. Built web is stored under `dist/` directory whilst data and templates are stored under `src/` directory.
 For further information check the [File Structure](https://github.com/guillemontecinos/itp_fall_2018_open_source_studio/blob/master/final_project/i18n_contribution.md#file-structure).
-5. When collaborating just modify files under `src/`, never touch `dist/`
+5. When collaborating code editing have to be done in files under `src/`, but not under `dist/` as files in there are removed and recreated on build.

 ## Setting up before start your contribution